Reinforcement Theory of Motivation

 Reinforcement can be either Positive Reinforcement or Negative Reinforcement.

-It happens when you as an employer gives a positive response to an employee’s behavior that is likely to impact the organization well.
+It happens when you as an employer give a positive response to an employee’s behavior that is likely to impact the organization well.
 For example, if an employee comes to work early to get ahead of an important project praising them for putting in more time towards the project is positive reinforcement.

 This form of reinforcement can also include giving the individual a bonus or some sort of reward.
 Positive reinforcement is likely to encourage employees to keep doing the desired behavior.
 It has been noted that employees are more likely to be receptive to change, excited about their job, team players, etc. When they are positively reinforced for good work done by management.

 It can be used to motivate employees to behave how they desire so that they don’t have to suffer the negative consequences of not doing so.
 Here a negative consequence is withheld should the employees behave as you wish.
 Let’s say an employee has not been meeting deadlines.

 As a manager, you can instruct them to give you daily reports on their progress towards meeting the deadline.
 They may not like this and will most likely change their behavior to ensure they always meet the required deadlines.
 Once they demonstrate they can consistently deliver on time you stop requesting for the daily progress reports this acts as negative reinforcement.

 Don’t confuse this with negative reinforcement.
 Negative reinforcement withholds a negative consequence to encourage good behavior while punishment imposes a negative consequence to discourage bad behavior.
 A threat of punishment can be given in negative reinforcement but is not followed through when an employee performs well.

 This is done to bring to an end behavior employees have learned over a given period of time.
 During a busy period, a manager may decide to give some positive reinforcement in the form of overtime pay to encourage employees to work extra hours and come in during the weekends.